tensorflow/tfjs-website/docs/guide/save_load.md

 You can change the name `[my-model]` to get files with a different name.

-Becuase the `.json` file points to the `.bin` using a relative path, the two files should be in the same folder.
+Because the `.json` file points to the `.bin` using a relative path, the two files should be in the same folder.

 > NOTE: some browsers require users to grant permissions before more than one file can be downloaded at the same time.